 Yet one cannot comprehend the CPO’s accomplishment without perceiving its exciting and enormous social frame, i.e. the Great Rejuvenation of the Chinese Nation.
 Many artists and managers work together to fulfill their dreams with zealous passion, perseverance and determination.
 This makes it possible to lead the great symphonic music course in China to a better and merrier destination.

 On December 16th, 2000, Long Yu conducted the CPO in the inaugural concert at Poly Theatre in Beijing to huge acclaim.
-In the past fourteen subscription seasons since September 2001, musicians and orchestra managers attained unprecedented artistic standards with endeavor and wisdom under the leadership of Long Yu and successive presidents.
+In the past eighteen subscription seasons since September 2001, musicians and orchestra managers attained unprecedented artistic standards with endeavor and wisdom under the leadership of Long Yu and successive presidents.

 Highlights of the inaugural season from September 2001 to July 2002 include the world premiere of Philip Glass’ Cello Concerto, Berlioz’s La Damnation de Faust and Women General of Yang Family, a symphony poem in Peking opera style commissioned by CPO.
 In the following season, Long Yu conducted the China premiere of Mahler’s Symphony No. 8 (Symphony of a Thousand) with nearly a thousand domestic and visiting artists on the stage.
 It is a milestone in the music history in China.
 That season also offered Beethoven’s complete symphonies and concertos cycle as well as most of his overtures as part of the ”Immortal Beethoven“ concert series, highlighted by the closing concert of Beethoven’s Symphony No. 9 conducted by Long Yu in a most convincing approach.
 For the first two ambitious seasons the CPO qualifies itself as one of the leading orchestras in Asia.
 The CPO also presented the complete symphony cycle of Mahler’s symphonies in the first three seasons.

 Forthcoming seasons boast of commemorating concerts devoted to Dvorák (100th Anniversary), Mozart (250th Anniversary), Shostakovich (100th Anniversary), Mendelssohn (200th Anniversary), Haydn (200th Anniversary of his death) and Karajan (100th Anniversary).
 Following the orchestra’s completion of its first Mahler symphonies cycle from 2001 to 2004, China Philharmonic performed 8 of his symphonies and many lieders from the end of 2010 to 2011, a tribute to the 100th anniversary of the composer’s death.
 In 2013 China Philharmonic performed in a co-production of Richard Wagner’s Parsifal produced by Beijing Music Festival and Salzburger Osterfestspiele commemorating the 200th anniversary of the opera master’s birth.
 In the years of 2014 and 2015 the orchestra presented concerts celebrating the 150th anniversary of the births of Richard Strauss and Jean Sibelius respectively.
+In Season 2017-2018, a series of concerts to celebrate the 100th anniversary of Leonard Bernstein was held to honor the great Maestro of the past century.

 In view of CPO’s artistic and managerial integrity, music lovers and sponsors from all walks of life have generously supported this orchestra with monetary and moral contributions.
 Together they form the strong backbones of the CPO.

-In the past seventeen years, the CPO has presented numerous premieres that are virtually nowhere to be found elsewhere in China, forging its own style which is known by its audience as “the Sound of China Philharmonic” through extensive artistic involvement.
+In the past nineteen years, the CPO has presented numerous premieres that are virtually nowhere to be found elsewhere in China, forging its own style which is known by its audience as “the Sound of China Philharmonic” through extensive artistic involvement.

 An active promoter of China’s contemporary music, China Philharmonic has established its tradition of presenting concerts dedicated to Chinese music during each of its seasons and commissioning domestic and overseas composers for new works.